mikeytown2/masternode/stake/energi.md

 and add in
 `staking=0`

+##### 8.0 Notes
+You can re-run the staking script to continue where you left off OR to upload a different wallet.dat file.

 If you messed up and want to start over with a fresh VPS instance go to https://my.vultr.com/ click on the three dots to the right ... and select Server Reinstall.